gonglini/2023ESWContest_free_1035/README.md

 ## Overview

 <img src = https://github.com/gonglini/Embedded_sw_contest_2023/assets/65767592/36d6ebdd-c0c3-4b90-a59a-4096cc5b802d.jpeg width="440" height="350" align="right">
-This project is Detect & Extinguish Fire Servies (Self-driving Fire Truck).
-It is made for patrol inside the buildings to prevent fire accidents indoors when nobody is in there such as at midnight.
-Even if fire accidents occurred, it detects and extinguishes them automatical and alarms the application at the same time.
+This project aims to ensure fire safety inside buildings, particularly during unoccupied hours like midnight.
+Even in the event of a fire, this autonomous system can detect and extinguish flames automatically while simultaneously alerting the user through a dedicated application.
 This code implements motion control of a 1:8 scale car, including moving by joystick or automatically.
 Supporting libraries provide additional capabilities, such as object detection by the camera to provide accidents.
 The software is implemented on a Jetson Nano running Ubuntu 18.04 with ROS Melodic installed.
 The software is composed of Arduino, C++, and Python nodes in a ROS framework.